Get Hands-On Experience

 My Career Services counselor knew I was passionate about litigation and suggested I apply to the district attorney's office during the fall on-campus recruiting.
 She worked with me to review my resume and conducted a practice interview with me.
 Ultimately, the Office of Career Services helped me secure my summer position in the Contra Costa District Attorney's Office."

-– James Logan '17, worked at the Contra Costa District Attorney’s Office during his 2L summer
+Worked at the Contra Costa District Attorney’s Office During His 2L Summer

 Part-Time/School Year Jobs